Alcohol Use: Know the Facts

 When you are pregnant your unborn baby is connected to you by your placenta.
 Your placenta sends what you eat, drink and breathe to your unborn growing baby.

-If you drink alcohol during pregnancy, it passes on to your baby.
+If you drink alcohol during pregnancy, it gets passed on to your baby through the placenta.
 The baby’s organs are developing and cannot break down the alcohol like you can.
 Alcohol use during pregnancy may cause permanent damage to the baby’s brain and spinal cord.
 There is no known safe amount of alcohol during pregnancy.

 Did you know?